-This Order builds upon the framework of the Second Stay at Home Order.
-Section I sets forth the "Orders" which mandate what is and what is not permitted within the City at this time.
-Section II provides definitions of the capitalized terms contained in the Orders and the exemptions to the Orders, including Designated Businesses and Operations, which represent the additional businesses and operations that are allowed to reopen (with modifications) under Tier 3 of Honolulu's COVID-19 Reopening Framework.
+This Order implements Tier 4 of the New Framework.
+Section I sets forth the "Orders" which mandate what is and is not permitted within the City at this time.
+Section II provides definitions of the capitalized terms contained in the Orders and the exemptions to the Orders, including Designated Businesses and Operations, which represent the additional businesses and operations that are allowed to reopen (with modifications) under Tier 4 of the New Framework.
 See § II.G. (below); Exhibit A (attached).
 Section III outlines the basis for the Order.
 Section IV explains the Order's intent for interpretation purposes, and Section V contains general provisions relating to the Order's effect on prior orders, duration, enforcement, posting, and severability of the Order.

-This Order will become effective immediately upon signing and will continue through June 10, 2021 unless terminated or superseded by another order or operation of law.
+This Order will become effective immediately upon signing and will continue through July 9, 2021 unless terminated or superseded by another order or operation of law.